Where Did Nokia Go Wrong? (And Six Lessons You Can Learn from Them)

 In a business context, it means that different departments, subsidiaries, or divisions within a company can work together in a coordinated way to achieve more than they would be able to individually.
 Companies that can create and maintain a culture of synergy can improve their competitiveness, productivity, and profitability.

 Once the competition in the industry got fiercer, Nokia began to crumble from the inside.
-Different departments in the company stopped coordinating and began competing.
+Different departments stopped coordinating and began competing – and customer experiences suffered because of it.

 So, where did Nokia go wrong?